-I love falafel but find it kinda finnicky to make at home.
-If I’m in the mood for a vegetarian burger, I therefore tend to go for a portobello mushroom burger like this instead.
-Way easier.
+Falafel is a great option for a vegetarian burger patty.
+I find it can be a bit finnicky to make at home though.
 However, I recently found a way to make homemade falafel more quickly.
 There’s a little trick to it and then it’s a cinch.

 Making Perfect Falafel